fengweijp/anywhichway/README.md

 AnyWhichWay will run in current versions of Chrome and Firefox.

-Node v9.7.1 (the most recent at this writing) must be run with the --harmony flag.
+Node v9.7.1 (the most recent at this writing) must be run with the `--harmony` flag.

 Babel transpiled code will not work.
 It does not seem to generate correct asynchronous generators.

 # Doumentation Notes

-When "Object" is capilatized it refers to a direct instance of the class Object.
+When "Object" is capitalized it refers to a direct instance of the class Object.
 When "object" is lower case it refers to an instance of any type of class except Array, which will use the term "array".

 The property "#" is the default used for unique uuidv4 ids on objects in AnyWhichWay.
 See the section Metadata for more info.